JosuContrer/josucontrer.github.io/README.md

 # Personal website
-This personal website demonstrates some of my projects, interest, and hobbies.
+This personal website demonstrates some of my experience, projects, interest, and hobbies.

 # Run local website
 > npm start